fbpx

 Anglican Funerals

-Members of the Anglican church believe that the quality of afterlife is directly related to how one lived while on earth.
+Members of the Anglican church believe that the quality of the afterlife is directly related to how one lived while on earth.
 Faith in Christ plays a fundamental role in ensuring eternal life with God.
 Anglicans trust that on Judgement Day, Christ will resurrect those who believed in him.

 Baptist Funerals

 Members of the Baptist faith believe that complete faith in Christ leads to salvation and eternal life in heaven.
-Baptist funeral services often fall into one of two categories: joyful celebrations of life or sombre affairs that focus on God’s power over his people.
+Baptist funeral services often fall into one of two categories: joyful celebrations of life or somber affairs that focus on God’s power over his people.

 Buddhist Funerals